James Files: Background

 The wooden fence on the grassy knoll, where Files claims to have made his shot.

-Files has stated that he was born in Alabama, moved to California with his family shortly thereafter, then to an Italian neighborhood in Chicago.
+Files was born in Alabama, moved with his family to California shortly thereafter, then to an Italian neighborhood in Chicago.
 On May 7, 1991, Files and his friend, David Morley, were involved in a roadside shootout in Round Lake Beach, Illinois, with two police officers, Detective David Ostertag and his partner, Gary Bitler.
 Ostertag and Bitler tried to apprehend the two for driving a stolen vehicle.
-During the shootout, Morley shot Detective Ostertag in the chest.
-Both Files and Morley shot at Detective Bitler, but missed.
-Files and Morley then fled on foot, but were arrested a few hours later.
+Morley shot Ostertag in the chest.
+Files and Morley shot at Detective Bitler, but missed.
+Files and Morley fled on foot and were arrested a few hours later.
 Files was charged with two counts of attempted murder and one count each of discharge of a firearm, aggravated battery with a firearm and armed violence.
 In August 1991, a jury found Files guilty of two counts of attempted murder.
 He was sentenced to 30 years for the shooting of Detective Ostertag and 20 years for attempting to shoot Detective Bitler.
-Files was initially imprisoned at Stateville Correctional Center in Crest Hill, Illinois, before being transferred to Danville Correctional Center in Danville, Illinois.
-Files was paroled in May 2016.
+Files was imprisoned at Stateville Correctional Center in Crest Hill, Illinois, before being transferred to Danville Correctional Center in Danville, Illinois.
+He was paroled in May 2016.

-An "anonymous FBI source", later identified as Zack Shelton, has been reported by some researchers as having told Joe West, a private investigator in Houston, in the early 1990s about an inmate in an Illinois penitentiary who might have information about the Kennedy assassination.
-On August 17, 1992, West interviewed Files at Stateville Correctional Center in Crest Hill, Illinois.
+In the early 1990s an "anonymous FBI source", later identified as Zack Shelton, told Houston private investigator Joe West about an Illinois penitentiary inmate who might have information about the Kennedy assassination.
+On August 17, 1992, West interviewed Files at Stateville Correctional Center.
 After West's death in 1993, his family requested that his friend, Houston television producer Bob Vernon, take over the records concerning the story.
-Vernon is the owner of a bullet casing with teeth marks on it, even though it was not found until 1987.

 Critical analysis

-Vincent Bugliosi, author of the 2007 book Reclaiming History: The Assassination of President John F. Kennedy, characterized Files as "the Rodney Dangerfield of Kennedy assassins."
-According to Bugliosi, very few within the majority of Americans (75%) who believe there was a conspiracy to kill Kennedy respect him or his story.
+Vincent Bugliosi, author of the 2007 book Reclaiming History: The Assassination of President John F. Kennedy, characterized Files as "the Rodney Dangerfield of Kennedy assassins", a reference to comedian Dangerfield's repeated claim that he got no respect.
+Though Bugliosi believes there was no conspiracy to kill Kennedy, he notes how among those who do believe in such a conspiracy very few believe Files's claims warrant serious attention.
 However, conspiracy author Jerome Kroth described Files as "surprisingly credible" and said his story "is the most believable and persuasive" about the assassination.